Supplier Terms and Conditions

 Any delay or failure of either party to perform its obligations shall be excused if Seller is unable to produce, sell or deliver, or Buyer is unable to accept delivery, buy or use, the goods or services covered by a Purchase Order, as the result of an event or occurrence beyond the reasonable control of the party and without its fault or negligence, including, but not limited to, acts of God, actions by any governmental authority (whether valid or invalid and including, without limitation, the imposition of boycotts, economic sanctions, embargos, export control laws, and other restrictive trade measures), fires, floods, windstorms, explosions, riots, natural disasters, wars, sabotage, or court injunction or order; provided that written notice of such delay (including the anticipated duration of the delay) shall be given by the affected party to the other party as soon as possible after the event or occurrence (but in no event more than 10 days thereafter).
 During the period of such delay or failure to perform by Seller, Buyer, at its option, may purchase goods and services from other sources and reduce its schedules to Seller by such quantities, without liability to Seller, or have Seller provide the goods and services from other sources in quantities and at times requested by Buyer (unless prohibited by economic sanctions, export control laws, or other applicable laws), and at the price set forth in the existing Purchase Orders.
 In addition, Seller at its expense shall take such actions as are necessary to ensure the supply of goods and services to Buyer for a period of at least 30 days during any anticipated labor disruption or resulting from the expiration of Seller’s labor contract(s).
 If requested by Buyer, Seller shall, within 5 days, provide adequate assurances that the delay shall not exceed 30 days.
 If the delay lasts more than 30 days or Seller does not provide adequate assurance that the delay will cease within 30 days, Buyer may immediately terminate all obligations to Seller, including under any Purchase Orders, without liability.

 b.
-The warranty period shall be the longer of: (a) any warranty specified in any Purchase Orders; (b) any warranty offered by Seller in writing or verbally, related to the goods specified in the Purchase Orders; (c) any warranty period specified by law; (d) the warranty period given by Seller to its other customers for goods of like nature to those set forth on the Purchase Orders or otherwise delivered to Buyer; (e) a period of three years from date of sale by Buyer, to its end customer, of such goods supplied by Seller; or the applicable warranty period offered to retail purchasers for the goods, or the end product into which the goods are incorporated.
+The warranty period under Paragraph 11.a.(ii) shall be the longer of: (i) any warranty specified in any Purchase Orders; (ii) any warranty offered by Seller in writing or verbally, related to the goods specified in the Purchase Orders; (iii) any warranty period specified by law; (iv) the warranty period given by Seller to its other customers for goods of like nature to those set forth on the Purchase Orders or otherwise delivered to Buyer; (v) a period of three years from date of sale by Buyer, to its end customer, of such goods supplied by Seller; or the applicable warranty period offered to retail purchasers for the goods, or the end product into which the goods are incorporated.

 c.
 Notwithstanding the foregoing, Seller agrees to waive the expiration of the warranty period in the event there are failures or defects discovered after the warranty period of a significant nature or in a significant portion of the goods, or a defect is discovered which, in Buyer’s reasonable opinion, constitutes a threat of damage to property or to the health and safety of any person.